 To get to Chatel from Turin airport you need to either take a taxi or hire a car.

 If you require a hire car for your ski holiday, there are a number of fantastic car rental companies based in Europe.

-Travelling by train to Chatel is an option; however it’s not an obvious choice.
-You start at London, St Pancras, and take a train to Gard du Nord, Paris, then you change stations to Paris Gare de Lyon from where you can take a domestic TGV service down to Annecy.
+Travelling by train to Chatel is an option, however, it’s not an obvious choice.
+You start at London, St Pancras, and take a train to Paris, Gard du Nord, then you change stations to Paris Gare de Lyon from where you can take a domestic TGV service down to Annecy.
 From Annecy there are connections to Aigle.
 In Aigle you need to catch a bus or a taxi up to the resort.
-Prices and ticket information are available on www.rail-europe.com.
+Prices and ticket information are available on www.raileurope.com.

 An excellent idea is to drive to Chatel if you can.
-It is very helpful for reacing the huge Portes du Soleil ski area and the journey time from Calais to takes about 9 hours.
+It is very helpful for reaching the huge Portes du Soleil ski area and the journey time from Calais to takes about 9 hours.